zeroluck/docs/sources/admin-guide/saml/outbound-saml.md

 # FAQ

 * I have a new SP, what do I need to do to create a Trust Relationship from the Gluu Server?
-    * Basically there are two types of single sign-on: IDP-inititate SSO and SP-initiated SSO.
+    * Basically there are two types of single sign-on: IDP-initiated SSO and SP-initiated SSO.
 You need to know what kind of SSO it is.
         * For SP-initiated SSO, you need to know:
             * Required attributes by SP.
             * Metadata of SP.